Jacobnordvall/ARDUINO_ANIMATED_CAR_BLINKERS/README.md

 **GOOD TO KNOW:**
 - This uses one output data pin for the animation.
 - Short input = cycle 3 times.
 Long input = cycle until released.
+- Made in vscode using platformio.
 <br>
 <br>